cloudfoundry/docs-buildpacks/ruby/ruby-service-bindings.html.md

 Cloud Foundry uses the first candidate found to populate `DATABASE_URL`.

-## <a id='rails-applications-have-autoconfigured-database-yml'></a>Rails Applications Have Auto-Configured database.yml
+## <a id='rails-applications-have-autoconfigured-database-yml'></a>Rails Applications Have Auto-Configured database.yml ##

 During staging, the Ruby buildpack replaces your `database.yml` with one based on the `DATABASE_URL` variable.

-<p class='note'><strong>Note</strong>: The Ruby buildpack ignores the contents of any <code>database.yml</code> you provide and overwrites it during staging.
+<p class='note'><strong>Note</strong>: The Ruby buildpack ignores the contents
+  of any <code>database.yml</code> that you provide and overwrites it during staging.</p>

-## <a id='configuring-non-rails-applications'></a>Configuring non-Rails Applications
+## <a id='configuring-non-rails-applications'></a>Configuring Non-Rails Applications ##

-Non-Rails applications can also see the `DATABASE_URL` variable.
+Non-Rails applications can also access the `DATABASE_URL` variable.

 If you have more than one service with credentials, only the first will be populated into `DATABASE_URL`.
 To access other credentials, you can inspect the `VCAP_SERVICES` environment variable.

 ~~~ruby
 vcap_services = JSON.parse(ENV['VCAP_SERVICES'])
 ~~~

 Use the hash key for the service to obtain the connection credentials from `VCAP_SERVICES`.

-- For services that use the [v2 Service Broker API](../../services/api.html), the hash key is the name of the service.
+- For services that use the <%= vars.api_v2_format %>, the hash key is the name of the service.

-- For services that use the [v1 Service Broker API](../../services/api-v1.html), the hash key is formed by combining the service provider and version, in the format PROVIDER-VERSION.
+- For services that use the <%= vars.api_v1_format %>, the hash key is formed by combining the service provider and version, in the format PROVIDER-VERSION.

   For example, given a service provider "p-mysql" with version "n/a", the hash key is `p-mysql-n/a`.

 ## <a id='migrate'></a>Seed or Migrate Database ##

 Before you can use your database the first time, you must create and populate or migrate it.
 For more information, see [Migrating a Database in Cloud Foundry](../../devguide/services/migrate-db.html).

 ## <a id='troubleshooting'></a>Troubleshooting ##

 To aid in troubleshooting issues connecting to your service, you can examine the environment variables and log messages Cloud Foundry records for your application.

 ### <a id='view-env'></a>View Environment Variables ###

-Use the `cf env` command to view the Cloud Foundry environment variables for your application. `cf env` displays the following environment variables:
+Use the `cf env` command to view the Cloud Foundry environment variables for your application.
+`cf env` displays the following environment variables:

 * The `VCAP_SERVICES` variables existing in the container environment
 * The user-provided variables set using the `cf set-env` command